LLNL/serac/src/docs/sphinx/dev_guide/equation_solver.rst

 Use within physics modules
 ==========================

-After the ``EquationSolver`` has been built, it can be passed to the appropriate physics module via dependency injection.
-An example of building an ``EquationSolver`` via option structs and passing it to the ``SolidMechanics`` physics module is below:
+An example of configuring a ``SolidMechanics`` simulation module via options stucts is below:

 .. code-block:: cpp